RenderKit/oidn/README.md

 # Intel® Open Image Denoise

-This is release v2.2.0-devel of Intel Open Image Denoise.
+This is release v2.2.0 of Intel Open Image Denoise.
 For changes and new features see the [changelog](CHANGELOG.md).
 Visit https://www.openimagedenoise.org for more information.

 # Overview

 Intel Open Image Denoise is an open source library of high-performance, high-quality denoising filters for images rendered with ray tracing.
-Intel Open Image Denoise is part of the [Intel® oneAPI Rendering Toolkit](https://software.intel.com/en-us/oneapi/render-kit) and is released under the permissive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).
+Intel Open Image Denoise is part of the [Intel® Rendering Toolkit](https://software.intel.com/en-us/oneapi/render-kit) and is released under the permissive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).